-Quaint bridges, cypress-lined ponds, shady pine forests, magnificent old live oak trees, a historic battlefield, flocks of wild turkeys: They’re all part of the lovely landscape that makes Riverbend Park in Jupiter a delightful place to explore.
+Quaint bridges, cypress-lined ponds, shady pine forests, magnificent old live oak trees, a historic battlefield, flocks of wild turkeys: They’re all part of the lovely landscape that makes Riverbend Park in Jupiter a delightful place to explore — and it’s free.

-What’s new at Riverbend Park, Jupiter, though, is the extensive trail system.
-The entire 680 acres of Riverbend Park is criss-crossed with hard-packed shell trails designed to be shared by hikers and bicyclists.
-(While not paved, the trail surface was fine for our skinny-tire bikes.)
+Riverbend Park, Jupiter, has an extensive trail system; the entire 680 acres of Riverbend Park is criss-crossed with hard-packed shell trails designed to be shared by hikers and bicyclists.
+While not paved, the compacted shell rock surface was fine for our skinny-tire bikes.

-The trails are so entwined, in fact, that it drove us a little batty trying to follow where we were on the detailed park trail map.
+The trails are entwined, left over from when the property was a mobile-home park.
+It drove us a little batty trying to follow where we were on the detailed park trail map.
 Our advice: Give up and just enjoy the scenery.
-You can’t get lost and the worst that can happen is you’ll cover the same trail multiple times.
+You can’t get lost and the worst that can happen is you’ll cover the same trail multiple times.riverbend-mpark-trail-map

 The longest stretch for a cyclist who just wants to pedal through the woods is the 1.5 mile section of the Ocean to Lake portion of the Florida Trail that runs through Riverbend Park.
 I’d recommend taking that first and then meandering along the other trails.
 With 10 miles of trails, we managed to spend a nice afternoon doing that.

-The Bluegill Trail starts at Riverbend Park and will eventually be nine miles long and reach Grassy Waters Preserve in West Palm Beach.
+Bicyclists looking to add a few more miles to their ride can cross the bridge from Riverbend Park to the start of the Bluegill Trail.
+This sunny trail along the C-18 Canal will eventually be nine miles long and reach Grassy Waters Preserve in West Palm Beach.
 So far, 5.4 miles have been completed, extending to Sandhill Crane Access Point in Palm Beach Gardens.
-The trail follows the C-18 canal through the Loxahatchee Slough Natural Area.
+The trail goes through the Loxahatchee Slough Natural Area.

 9060 Indiantown Road